If you’re looking for a new social network coupled with a full-body workout, Philadelphia Rock Gyms (PRG) in Wyncote is worth a visit.

 “Women are becoming a very popular demographic.
 More and more are climbing.
 It’s not as intimidating when you see someone who looks like you,” she said.
 “It’s a great way to meet new friends.”

-Her son joined PRG’s climbing team and “pretty much lives there these days,” she said.
+Her son “pretty much lives at PRG,” she said.

-Building partnerships is a key feature of PRG’s initiatives.
-They work with Upending Parkinson’s, a national organization founded by a West Virginian climber, to encourage those struggling with Parkinson’s disease to give climbing a shot.
+Building partnerships is a key feature of PRG’s mission.
+They work with Upending Parkinson’s, a national organization, to encourage those struggling with Parkinson’s disease to give climbing a shot.

 “There’s been a lot of research about climbing and Parkinson’s where people get on the wall and they stop shaking.
-They’re able to strengthen their bodies, so that’s been huge,” she said.
-“We have something similar for people living with cancer and MS. It’s a place where people can feel like they’re being supported on multiple levels.”
+They’re able to strengthen their bodies, extend their wellness, and find community on the wall,” she said.
+“We have another organization, First Descents—people living with cancer and MS—who meet at our gyms.
+It’s a place where people can feel like they’re being supported on multiple levels.”

-For more on Philadelphia Rock Gyms Wyncote, located at 827 Glenside Avenue in Cheltenham Township, you can visit their website and Facebook page.
+For more on Philadelphia Rock Gyms Wyncote, located at 827 Glenside Avenue in Cheltenham Township, you can visit their website, Instagram page, and Facebook page.

 For all the latest news, follow us on Facebook or sign up for Glenside Local’s “Daily Buzz” newsletter here.